LaborManagement/auth-service/docs/guides/login-to-data.md

 ## Ready To Build?

 You now know the journey from login to data access.
-Continue to `setup/rbac.md` to learn how to create roles, policies, capabilities, endpoints, and UI bindings in the correct order.
+Continue to [RBAC Setup Playbook](setup/rbac.md) to learn how to create roles, policies, capabilities, endpoints, and UI bindings in the correct order.